everit-org/ecm-component-api/README.md

 ecm-component-api
 =================

-Classes that should be used by programmers who create components based on  Everit Component Model
+Classes that should be used by programmers who want to create and analyse ECM (Everit Component Model) based components.